 Asian markets mixed ahead of Fed report, US jobs data

-Asian stock markets were mixed Tuesday ahead of updates on U.S. employment amid fears of a possible global recession
+Asian stock markets are mixed ahead of updates on U.S. employment amid fears of a possible global recession

 Asian markets mixed ahead of Fed report, US jobs dataShow all 6